-The first menu allows you to select whether the "For" clause event should have occurred prior to the initial event, subsequent to the initial event, or between two selected calendar dates.
-When using "between", the second menu displays a calendar, allowing you to select a specific date range.
+After adjusting the event count, customize the date range.
+The first menu allows you to select whether the For clause event should have occurred prior to the initial event, subsequent to the initial event, or between two selected calendar dates.
+When using between, the second menu displays a calendar, allowing you to select a specific date range.

 Multiple "For" Clauses

 Multiple For clauses may be added by selecting additional events from the Did [not] Perform dropdown.

 As events are added, you can adjust the event count and date range of each additional For clause.
 When using a relative date range, the date range is always relative to the date of the base event in the query and not the other For clauses.

 For example, you could view the event count for users who did Subscribe for users who also did Email Clicked 2 times or more within the prior 7 days, and also did Blog View 3 times or more within the prior 7 days.
 This will show users who clicked email links and viewed content within 7 days before subscribing.